MLDL-2024-GIST/Coding-Assignment/README.md

 ## Extra Credit (30%)
 You can earn extra credit for solving this question.

-### Optimize Quadratic Problem(QP) other than Gradient Descent Algorithm without using any library
+### Optimize Quadratic Problem(QP) other than Gradient Descent Algorithm without using any library(except for cvxopt)